Nikhil-Krishnan-T/Translate-Using-Python/README.md

 # Translate-Using-Python

+ Have you ever tried to translate any text using google, Do you know how Google does that?
+Google developers have created an API that does it all.

-To translate using Python, we have a package called googletrans, which helps us to access the Google Translation API to translate using Python.
-This project will take you through how we can use this package to bring using Python.
+In this project i will show you how to translate using python, We have a package called googletrans, which helped me to access the Google Translation API to translate using Python.